bitnami/containers/containers/zookeeper/README.md

 ### Step 2: Create the second node

-Next we start a new Zookeeper container.
+Next we start a new ZooKeeper container.

 ```bash
 docker run --name zookeeper2 \